timosarkka/timosarkka/README.md

 ### Featured Projects

-Some of my recent projects:
+Some of my recent private projects:

 * <a href="https://github.com/timosarkka/data-eng-skills" target="_blank">Data Engineering in 2024: Which Skills Will Land You the Job?</a>
 * <a href="https://github.com/timosarkka/nhl-elt-analysis" target=”_blank”>Unpacking 16 Years of NHL Data: Trends and Insights</a>